TWO Sessions to Choose From! July 20–21 in San Francisco, CA;

 This Seminar is designed for practicing attorneys, patent agents, paralegals and administrators who want to learn more about PCT rules, procedures, practices, and strategies.
 In other words, the Seminar will help you take greatest advantage of the benefits of the PCT system.

-For newcomers to the PCT (and new this year), there will be a one-hour “PCT Primer” Webinar, which will provide an overview of the PCT system and the basics of filing a PCT application.
-The Webinar will take place on Wednesday, July 16, 2014, from 12:30 to 1:30 pm EDT.
+For newcomers to the PCT, there will be a one-hour “PCT Primer” Webinar, which will provide an overview of the PCT system and the basics of filing a PCT application.
+The Webinar will take place on Wednesday, July 14, 2015, from 12:30 to 1:30 pm EDT.
 The Webinar is free to all PCT Seminar registrants.
 You must register for the Webinar at the same time you register for the Seminar.

 Continuing Legal Education (CLE) Information